Skip to content

 MeasureTime frameDescription

-Overall survival (OS)3 yearsNumber of months from the time of Cycle 1, Day 1 of immunotherapy until death from any cause
+Overall Survival (OS)3 yearsNumber of months from start of immunotherapy until death from any cause

-Metastasis free survival (MFS)3 yearsNumber of months from the time of Cycle 1, Day 1 of immunotherapy until first documented distant metastases on imaging per RECIST 1.1 or death from any cause, whichever occurs first.
+Metastasis Free Survival (MFS)3 yearsNumber of months from the start of immunotherapy until first documented distant metastases on radiographic imaging or death from any cause, whichever occurs first.

 Countries